cl3403/Process-Scheduling/README.md

 # Process-Scheduling

-Modeled Round Robin Scheduling and Completely Fair Scheduling strategies and optimized the efficiency using data structures such as binary search trees and red black tree (Fast Round Robin Scheduling and Fast Completely Fair Scheduling).
-The model was used to compare the strengths and weaknesses of those process scheduling strategies.(C++)
+Modeled Round Robin Scheduling and Completely Fair Scheduling strategies and optimized the efficiency using data structures such as linked list and red black tree (Fast Round Robin Scheduling and Fast Completely Fair Scheduling).
+The model was used to compare the strengths and weaknesses of those process scheduling strategies in terms of time per schduler call and the ratio of average I/O-bound CPU time to average CPU-bound CPU time.(C++)

 It contains 1 main program and the command 'make all' will compile the entire project.
 Alternatively, the program may compile according to the directions below.